Entry requirements

 • Exploring career transitions of elite athletes out of sport

-• Exploring the benefits of exercise for those with neurodevelopmental conditions
+• Exploring the benefits of sport and exercise for neurodiverse individuals

-• You can choose whether to study the programme full-time or part-time.
+You can choose whether to study the programme full-time or part-time.
 This flexibility allows you to fit your postgraduate studies around your lifestyle.
-Part-time study is particularly well-suited to people in work, people involved in sports and looking to study alongside their work, and athletes who are performing at a high level in their sport and need more flexibility than a full-time programme can afford.
-The part-time structure of the programme affords you the opportunity to engage in the themes-based courses in year one and, in year two, engage in the professional practice and research-focused courses.
+Part-time study is particularly well-suited to people in work, people involved in sport and looking to study alongside their work, and for athletes and who are performing at a high level in their sport and need more flexibility than a full-time programme can afford.
+The part-time structure of the programme affords you with the opportunity to engage in the themes-based courses in year 1 and, in year 2, engage in the professional practice and research focussed courses.

 Accreditation